dotnet/docs-maui/docs/ios/pair-to-mac.md

 The first time Pair to Mac logs in to a Mac build host from either Visual Studio 2022 or the command-line, it sets up SSH keys.
 With these keys, future logins won't require a username or password.
 Newly created keys are stored in **%LOCALAPPDATA%\Xamarin\MonoTouch**.

 If the `ServerPassword` parameter is omitted from a command-line build invocation, Pair to Mac attempts to log in to the Mac build host using the saved SSH keys.

+For more information about building iOS apps from the Windows command-line, see [Publish an iOS app using the command line](~/ios/deployment/publish-cli.md).